 DJI Phantom 4 Pro V2.0 Camera Specifications & Review

-The camera on the Phantom 4 Pro has a tremendous range of manual camera settings along with an excellent automatic shooting mode, allowing you to create stunning aerial cinematography.
+The camera on the Phantom 4 Pro has a fantastic range of manual camera settings along with an excellent automatic shooting mode, allowing you to create stunning aerial cinematography.

 The camera is equipped with a 1 inch 20 megapixel sensor and has a manually adjustable aperture ranging from f/2.8 to f/11.